Sportradar Gets Service Provider License in Connecticut

 Connecticut Sports Betting

-DraftKings gained market access through its partnership with the Mashantucket Pequot Tribe, while FanDuel and the Mohegan Tribe agreed to terms to allow the well-known sportsbook to enter the state.
+DraftKings gained market access through its partnership with the Mashantucket Pequot Tribe, while FanDuel Sportsbook and the Mohegan Tribe agreed to terms to allow the well-known sportsbook to enter the state.

 The Connect Lottery Corporation reviewed numerous applications before settling on Rush Street Interactive, which operates the Sugarhouse Sportsbook.